 The contemplative experience

-It may happen that meditation leads to exceptional states of consciousness, to “contemplative experiences”.
-Traditions have diverging opinions on the question; some consider them to be mere distractions, others fundamental elements.
+Meditation may lead to exceptional states of consciousness, to “contemplative experiences”.
+Traditions have diverging opinions on the question; some consider them to be mere distractions, other fundamental elements.
 In this field, the potential problems come from our attitude, not from the experience itself.
 The healthiest attitude is, therefore, acceptance, trusting that explanations do not have to come immediately.
 We are on a path of knowledge that requires patience more than anything else…

 Chapter 2 – Discovering the Door